romebell/SEI1019/javascript/01functions/04iterators.md

 Iterators are built-in Array functions.
 They iterate through an array and use a callback to do something to, or with, the the values in that array.

-_Couldn't we just use `for`-loops?_ Totall!
+_Couldn't we just use `for`-loops?_ Absolutely!
 But writing `for` loops is error prone and tiring, which is why Javascript provides these iterators to perform common operations for us.

 * run some piece of logic on each item
 * create a new array with each item being slightly transformed